thomas-dragon/Fusion-360-parameter-list-templates/README.md

 - If you need numerical values without units, set the unit to an empty entry.

-You want to create a file outside Fusion
+You want to create a file outside Fusion.
 Take a csv or txt file with the following structure.

 ```